hadro/info654fa22/slides/class_13.md

 ---
-# How do websites get built?
+# So how do modern websites get built?

 ![](./img/fancy-horse.gif)